WPPX-TV: Home shopping and ethnic programming

 The bankruptcy court accepted an offer by National Minority TV, Inc. (NMTV) for WTGI-TV in March 1991.
 However, the attempted purchase became mired in issues as to the control and ownership of the company, which claimed to be owned by minorities.
-Of the three members of National Minority TV, two were minorities—and one was Paul Crouch, founder of the Trinity Broadcasting Network.
+Of the three members of National Minority TV, two were minorities—and one was Paul Crouch, founder of the Trinity Broadcasting Network (TBN).
 In TBN's monthly Praise the Lord newsletter, Crouch announced that the station would be affiliated with TBN.
 The deal drew criticism from WTGI's employees, believing the loss of the station's existing programming would have a negative impact on the region.
 However, more significantly, questions about National Minority TV's ownership structure led to the FCC taking an interest in the case.
 A petition to deny was filed by one of the station's employees, and the commission responded by asking NMTV for more information about its principals; if the firm were not actually minority-owned, the purchase would be illegal for TBN to execute because it owned the then-maximum of 12 commercial TV stations, a limit that could only be surpassed by minority-controlled firms.
 However, before the commission could act, NMTV withdrew its bid because the delays had made it impossible to meet deadlines imposed by the bankruptcy court.

 The passage of the Cable Television Consumer Protection and Competition Act of 1992 put must-carry rules back into place, with important impacts on WTGI.
 In late 1992, of the 1.8 million cable homes in the Philadelphia market, only 520,000 received the station, and attempts to increase that number were being met by "various degrees of coldness".
 A year later, the station was promoting its addition to many cable systems as a result of the new law, and it had begun production of a new local program, the health talk show Dr. Castillo y su Salud, to provide health advice to the Hispanic community.
 Despite increased profitability, Delaware Valley Broadcasters filed for Chapter 11 bankruptcy protection a second time in August 1993, per general manager Dan Slape, "to better meet our future goals and objectives".
 As a result, the bankruptcy court ordered a sale of the station.
 Even with a court-ordered sale looming, WTGI initiated production of a new public affairs series, Entérate (Find Out), in July.